Bearwood, West Midlands: History

 Plaque marking the old border between Smethwick and Birmingham.

-The origin of the name is debated, suggestions ranging from simply "Beor's Wood", or the fact that Bearu might be translated as 'grove', with the implication that this was open woodland used as pasture; wudu simply means a 'wood'.
+The origin of the name is debated, suggestions ranging from simply "Beor's Wood", or the fact that Old English bearu might be translated as "grove", with the implication that this was open woodland used as pasture; wudu simply means a "wood".
 Certainly there was a wide area of dense forest in the West Midlands in Anglo-Saxon times.